 - 2. The service provider did not respond to the breach raised. - 3.
-The Tribunal considered the evidence and concluded that, in relation to ground one, the missed calls made to consumers' handsets were likely to mislead recipients into returning the calls in the belief that they had missed a call from someone who wanted to speak to them and that the number they were calling from was a personal mobile number.
-In relation to ground two, the Tribunal concluded that the service had presented a recording of a ringing tone as a clear and deliberate attempt to mislead consumers into staying on the line in the mistaken belief that connection had not been made, thereby increasing the revenue generated by the service.
-The Tribunal upheld a breach of paragraph 5.4.1a of the Code in relation to both grounds.
+The Tribunal considered the evidence and concluded that, in relation to ground one, the missed calls made to consumers' handsets were likely to mislead recipients into returning the calls in the belief that they had missed a call from someone who wanted to speak to them and that the missed number was a personal mobile number.
+In relation to ground two, the Tribunal concluded that the service had presented a recording of a ringing tone as an attempt to mislead consumers into staying on the line in the mistaken belief that connection had not been made, thereby increasing the revenue generated by the service.
+With regards to ground three, the Tribunal concluded that the missed call and the operator's subsequent explanation together with the delays and silence in the conversation, had the effect of making the callers stay on the line whilst being unaware that they were being charged at a higher rate and not their usual standard rate and they were thereby misled.
+The Tribunal upheld a breach of paragraph 5.4.1a of the Code in relation to all three grounds.